hatfieldlibrary/dspace-angular-client/app/public/client/app/core/README.md

 ## Core Modules

-Various shared modules used throughout the application.
+Various core modules used throughout the application.